You may think only big companies like Coca Cola need a logo.

 Hopefully my mistakes with using Fiverr for a blog logo will help you.
 Here are a few quick takeaways to keep in mind if you do decide to try out Fiverr:

 1. Do Your Research – Be sure to spend a good amount of time scrutinizing the long list of logo designer options.
 If someone you trust gives you a recommendation, that’s probably a good choice.
+There are quality people on Fiverr to be found.
+You just have to be careful and choose wisely.

 2. Reach Out to the Designer Before Paying – Use the contact button provided for each Designer and carefully consider who is the right fit for you before you pay out.
 Ask questions.
 Look over their portfolio.
 Don’t hesitate to move along to the next option if something doesn’t seem right.